mozilla/mozilla-club-activity-ping-kong/activity-data/content/en/activity.md

 **Print and cut out** the [Ping Kong obstacle course signs](http://www.mousesquad.org/files/u4/pingkongcards.png).

-**Clear enough space** in your room for an “obstacle course.” **Hang up the cards** labelled “My computer” and “The Website” on opposite sides of the room.
+**Clear enough space** in your room for an "obstacle course." **Hang up the cards** labelled "My computer" and "The Website" on opposite sides of the room.

 ![Ping Kong Cards](http://www.mousesquad.org/files/u4/pingkongcards.png)